Reduction-Based Creative Telescoping for Definite Summation of D-finite Functions: Generalized Abramov-Petkov sek decomposition

-\end{corollary} From this \emph{finite} set of generators, one can compute a basis by linear algebra.
-The \emph{strong reduction} of a rational function~$R\in\mathbb K_Q$ consists in reducing $ [R]_Q$ using this basis.
+\end{corollary} \Cref{WRlemma2} gives a generating family of the finite dimensional $\mathbb K$-vector space $[L^*(\mathbb K_Q(n))]_Q$.
+These rational functions can be written in the basis $(n^i/Q (n-j)^k)_{i,k\in\mathbb N,j\in \mathbb Z}$ and one can then compute an echelon basis of this finite-dimensional space.
+This precomputation step corresponds to the computation of the $B_{Q_i}$'s in \cref{AlgoPrecomputation}.
+The \emph{strong reduction} of a rational function~$R\in\mathbb K_Q$ then consists in reducing $ [R]_Q$ with this echelon basis.
 By this process, we obtain the following. \begin{proposition} Strong reduction reduces every rational function $R\in L^*(\mathbb{K}_Q(n))$ to a polynomial in $\mathbb{K}[n]$. \end{proposition} \begin{example} With the same notation as in example \ref{expleWR}, \cref{WRlemma2} shows that $[L^*(\mathbb{K}_{n+1}(n))]_{n+1}$ is generated by

 Thus the strong reduction of the rational function~$R$ from \cref{eq:ex-lasteq} is the polynomial

 concluding the reduction. \end{example}